Estádio do CD Trofense

 The Estádio do Clube Desportivo Trofense is a multi-use stadium in Trofa, Portugal.
 It is currently used mostly for football matches and is the home stadium of C.D.
 Trofense.
-The stadium has a seating capacity of 5,017.
+The stadium was built on the 24 December 1950 and has a seating capacity of 5,017.

-The stadium was built on the 24 December 1950.
 It underwent many renovations during the year 2008, when Clube Desportivo Trofense gained promotion to the Primeira Liga from the Liga de Honra for the first time in their history.